emlab-solutions/pyemaps/README.md

 from pyemaps import Crystal as cr si = cr.from_cif(fn)
 ```
 where _fn_ is a crystal data file name.
-See release notes for details how pyemaps imports .cif data
+See release notes for details how pyemaps imports cif data

 Note: __pyemaps__ searches for _fn_ if the full path is provided.
-Otherwise, it will look up the file in current working directory or in the directory set by *PYEMAPS_CRYSTALS* environment variable.
+Otherwise, it will look up the file in current working directory or in the directory set by *PYEMAPS_DATA* environment variable.
 In latter cases, _fn_ is the file name without path.

 Checking __pyemaps__ version and displaying copyright information:
 ```